vippsas/vipps-developers/settlements/README.md

 a capture made on Monday will be on merchant's account on Wednesday, while a capture made on Friday will be on merchant's account on Tuesday.

-Usually, funds will be available before noon on day 3.
+A day starts and ends at midnight, Oslo time: Start `00:00:00`, end `23:59:59` (subseconds not specified).
+Please make sure your servers' clocks are correct, e.g. by using [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol).

 Settlement files are generated every day including bank days and weekends (one file every day).
 Payout for Friday, Saturday and Sunday arrives on Tuesday (three separate transactions).

-A day starts and ends at midnight, Oslo time: Start `00:00:00`, end `23:59:59` (subseconds not specified).
-Please make sure your servers' clocks are correct, e.g. by using [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol).

 **Please note:** There is only one payment per settlement period: Even if there have been thousands Vipps payments in one week, there will still only be one